Climate change: what is the cause? What solutions can we apply?

 Practical ways to recognize and managing stress

 Mental stress occurs when you are frustrated, angry, or anxious.
 Stress can happen in a productive situation, like stressing muscles to gain strength, or stress can negatively impact the body and mind.
-Some pressure is good, improving motivation and productivity.
+Some pressure is good, as it improves motivation and productivity.
 But what can you do when stress elevates to an unhealthy level?
 What's stressful for one person may not be stressful for another.

-If it causes you to stress, that is enough.
+If it causes you stress, that is enough.
 Look for ways to manage the stress that is individual to your circumstances.
 I am a "hands-on Controller."
-I get paid good money to serve as an office manager and financial wizard and to ensure profitable operational control.
+I get paid good money to serve as an office manager and financial wizard, ensuring profitable operational control.
 In this role, my stress can be overwhelming.
-Employees have demands, emails to answer, financial statements to compile and report, bills to be paid, and cash to receive and apply to the customers' accounts.
+Employees have demands, emails to answer, financial statements to compile and report, bills to pay, and cash to receive and apply to customers' accounts.
 Once, I thought about running down the hall, bouncing off the wall, and knocking myself silly.

 Stress can include too many phone calls and emails, meetings that interfere with deadlines, and the physical stress of sitting or standing for an extended period.
 However, learning to manage stress is a healthier way to meet daily challenges.
 When facing pressure at work, maintain a sense of humor.
 Realize that mistakes happen.

 One of the simplest methods is to take periodic breaks.
 Get up, stretch, and move away from your work area for a few minutes.
-If your work culture does not have formal breaks, you can still take short breaks to play a game of solitaire or a word game, anything quick requiring concentration that takes your mind off the problem or situation.
-Or take a break and remain productive by sorting your mail, cleaning off your desk, or catching up on some filing.
+If your work culture does not have formal breaks, you can still take short breaks to play a game of solitaire or a word game, anything quick that requires concentration and takes your mind off the problem or situation.
+Or take a break and stay productive by sorting your mail, clearing your desk, or catching up on filing.
 These tasks are mental breaks.

 Practice deep breathing: sit up straight, inhale deeply, and exhale to the count of 10.
 Repeat this four or five times.
 It increases the oxygen in the blood and will refresh you.
 When the focus is on breathing, your mind will relax.
 You may come up with a better idea or change your perceptions.

 Remember to include laughter in your daily routine.
 Laughing has positive benefits and is proven to reduce stress.
 Laughter enables you to be less serious about yourself and lifts your spirits.
-Laughter can result in more creativity and better problem-solving.
+Laughter can lead to greater creativity and better problem-solving.
 I have a dark sense of humor and employ this daily.
 I have a voodoo doll with my boss's face glued on it and a big hatpin holding it on my bulletin board.
 If this is not for you, still look for opportunities to laugh.
 Enjoy a good comedy show or movie; the sillier, the better.

 Make time to read.
 Concentrating takes your mind off the day and helps you to rest.
 Put the trade journals aside for the best relief and pick up a mystery or romance.

 Managing stress is possible.
 It is essential to move away from the circumstances that promote stress.
 Socialize regularly with friends.
-A good dinner with friends, a movie, shopping, playing cards, bowling, or taking a pottery class (or whatever interests you) help maintain a sense of self and accomplishment apart from the workplace.
-Recognize what your stress inducers are, and use short breaks, laughter, exercise, reading, and time with friends to allow yourself time to recharge.
+A good dinner with friends, a movie, shopping, playing cards, bowling, or taking a pottery class (or whatever interests you) helps maintain a sense of self and accomplishment apart from the workplace.
+Recognize what your stressors are, and use short breaks, laughter, exercise, reading, and time with friends to recharge.

 Parenting Style for Successful Kids

 Authoritative parents aim to be both firm and responsive.
-The goal is to set clear guidelines of behavior in hopes of raising kids who are self-confident, self-motivated, and cooperative.
+The goal is to set clear behavioral guidelines in hopes of raising kids who are self-confident, self-motivated, and cooperative.

 These parents participate in a give-and-take relationship with their kids.
 They explain behavior and limits.
 A bonus: this style works well with both compliant and strong-willed children.
 This helps kids develop self-reliance, do well in school, and become socially adept.